paulnorthrop/gamlssx/README.md

 (b) in `RGE`, the shape parameter is restricted to have a particular sign, which is undesirable.
-The `gamlssx` package uses the usual parameterization, with a shape parameter $\xi$, and imposes only the restrictions $\xi > -1/2$, which is necessary for the usual likelihood theory to be applicable.
+The `gamlssx` package uses the usual parameterization, with a shape parameter $\xi$, and imposes only the restriction that, for each observation in the data, $\xi > -1/2$, which is necessary for the usual asymptotic likelihood theory to be applicable.

 See [Rigby and Stasinopoulos (2005)](https://doi.org/10.1111%2Fj.1467-9876.2005.00510.x) and the